rowangayleschaefer/project_NLP_classification_model/README.md

 ### Software Requirements

 Note that some formatting for tables and vizualizations will not render unless you run this on your local machine, rather than viewing project via github.
+Charts generated with plotly are displayed as images, and code is included in the appendix of the notebook.

 To run this code, you will need python installed (3.8.0 or higher recommended). <br />